Woodcarving is so much easier if you have the right tools for the job and thankfully in this case the right tools need

-- The woodcarving knife should have what is called a “scandi” grind, that is the edge should be effectively a triangle coming down to a perfect point.
-Many general purpose knives have what is called a secondary bevel and this is not so good for controlled woodcarving.
+- The best wood carving knife should have what is called a “scandi” grind, that is the edge should be effectively a triangle coming down to a perfect point.
+Many general purpose knives have what is called a secondary bevel and this is not so good for controlled wood carving.
 This is a general purpose “mora” knife and the secondary bevel which forms the edge is seen as a line of light.

 A close up shows the big primary bevel created by rough grinding and the small secondary bevel forming the edge.

 The woodcarving knife should look like this with no secondary bevel.

 Now the reason you don’t want a secondary bevel is because we use the flat primary bevel to control the cut in carving work.
-It makes no difference when using a knife to cut leather or vegetable where the knife is at right angles to the work but for carving we lay the bevel flat on the wood and slide it along, a secondary bevel lifts the edge away from the wood as shown in this picture from Wille Sundqvists book, “Swedish carving techniques”
+It makes no difference when using a knife to cut leather or vegetable where the knife is at right angles to the work but for carving wood we lay the bevel flat on the wood and slide it along, a secondary bevel lifts the edge away from the wood as shown in this picture from Wille Sundqvists book, “Swedish carving techniques”

-Now the shape of the knife and actually which knife should you buy?
+Now the shape of the knife and actually which is the best knife you shoul buy?

-My personal favourites and the tools I use on all my carving courses are made by Frosts in the town of Mora in Sweden.
+My personal favourite wood carving knives and the tools I use on all my carving courses are made by Frosts in the town of Mora in Sweden.
 Industrial mechanised production allows them to make good quality knives at incredibly competitive prices.
-They make two nice birch handled woodcarving (or “sloyd”) knives the models 106 and 120.
-The longer model 106 is the best general woodcarving knife I have used and costs little over £10 (update 2017: now around £19).
+They make two nice birch handled wood carving (or “sloyd”) knives the models 106 and 120.
+The longer model 106 is the best knife for general wood carving I have used and costs little over £10 (update 2017: now around £19).
 The shorter 120 is popular and good though not quite as good for concave cuts because it lacks the thin tip area and long slicing cuts because you need the length for those.